singh-man/books/crackingTheCoding/17_hard.md

 There are a number of ways to approach this problem.
 We will go through three of them: sorting, max heap, and selection rank.

 Some of these algorithms require modifying the array.
-This is something you should discuss with your inter­ viewer.
+This is something you should discuss with your interviewer.
 Note, though, that even if modifying the original array is not acceptable, you can always clone the array and modify the clone instead.
 This will not impact the overall big O time of any algorithm.

 **Solution 1: Sorting**